License key problems

-- Is is being blocked by special .htaccess rules? – Some websites have special rules in the .htaccess file which block certain IP addresses or add additional protection to the site.
+- Is your license activation being blocked by special .htaccess rules? – Some websites have special rules in the .htaccess file which block certain IP addresses or add additional protection to the site.
 If you’re having license key problems, try removing these rules and then activating your license key.
 If this fixes the problem then you need to adjust the rules so that they don’t interfere with the license key.

 - Error: SSL23_GET_SERVER_HELLO (or similar) - This error means that your host is using an old version of OpenSSL which is not compatible with our licensing server.
 Please ask your host to update OpenSSL to the latest version.
-If this isn't possible, please send us a support request with your WordPress logins and we will activate your license key manually.
+If this isn't possible, please send us a support request with your WordPress logins and we will activate your licence key manually.